 The U.S. Steel Tower, formerly the tallest building in Pennsylvania, is the most notable building on Pittsburgh’s skyline.
 The name represents the U.S. Steel Corporation that constructed the building.
 Also, it serves as a nod to the massive amount of steel used in the construction of the building.
 The U.S. Steel Tower has the largest roof of any structure with its height, and it was the first building to use liquid-fireproofed columns.

-Below is 2 of the most famous and recognizable metal building structures throughout the rest of the world:
+Below are 2 of the most famous and recognizable metal building structures throughout the rest of the world.

 The Eiffel Tower